cyberjunky/3commas-cyber-bots/README.md

 The exchange must match the exchange of the bot(s), 3Commas blacklist and market are also checked.

+## Compound bot helper named `compound.py`
+Type = compounder

+## What does it do?

+It will compound profits made by a bot to the BO and SO of the same bot.

+## How does it work?

+Every interval the bots specfied in the config are read, their deals are checked for profits.
+If profit has been made, the value will be added to the BO and SO values of the bot.
+Deals are marked as processed and original BO/SO ratio of the bot is stored to be used for next iterations.

+Then the bot helper will sleep for the set interval time, after which it will repeat these steps.

 ## Binance account Setup

 -   Create a [Binance account](https://accounts.binance.com/en/register?ref=156153717) (Includes my referral, I'll be super grateful if you use it).